Should Your Child See a Doctor?

 - Hot Tub Rash.
 Causes small red bumps that are painful and itchy.
 Mainly occurs on skin covered by a bathing suit.
 Rash starts 12-48 hours after being in hot tub.
 Caused by overgrowth of bacteria in hot tubs.

-- Purpura Rash Serious.
+- Purpura Rash (Serious).
 Purpura means bleeding into the skin.
-It looks like purple or dark red spots.
+It looks like purple or dark red larger spots.
 Widespread purpura is always an emergency.
 It can be caused by a bacterial bloodstream infection.
 Rocky Mountain Spotted Fever is an example.

 - Caution.
 All widespread rashes with fever need to be seen.
 They need to be diagnosed.
-Reason: There are some serious infections that can cause this type of rash.
+Reason: some serious infections that can cause this type of rash.

 Drugs and Rashes